Please note that registration is limited to current NYCHA residents only.

 In Seeding Change: Care in Complex Conditions, participants will learn how harmful conditions impact our ability to offer care to ourselves and others.
 Facilitators will share new and emerging research on healing intergenerational trauma, in order to identify practices to center care at work and at home.

 Together, participants will deepen their understanding of how trauma and harm persist in communities and learn helpful tools for reducing stress and centering care long term.
-We will practice grounding breath and movement for intense emotions and identify rich and diverse tools we all hold to support physical and emotional wellness.
+We will explore strategies that parents and caregivers can use to deal with stress in families, including by identifying and normalizing young peoples' emotions.
+Throughout the session, we will practice grounding breath and movement for intense emotions and identify rich and diverse tools we all hold to support physical and emotional wellness.

 WHAT TO EXPECT